ashwu11/slap-jack-mania/README.md

 deck of cards.

 Furthermore, the code in the Game class is quite long and many aspects can be refactored to make it shorter and more readable.
-An example is the duplication of the cardCountInt and cardCount.
-They work in tandem and changes to one must be reflected in the other, so this can be refactored by adjusting the code so that it is possible to remove one of these variables.
+I could extract classes from the Game class which handles displaying the user interface for different aspects of the game, then call its methods from the Game class.
+Another example is the duplication of the cardCountInt and cardCount.
+They should work in tandem and changes to one must be reflected in the other, so this can be refactored by adjusting the code so that it is possible to remove one of these variables.
 This will reduce coupling since it is difficult to maintain both of them at the same time and make sure they are